Model Context Protocol

 • Provide a unique and concise input name (no spaces or special characters)

-• Enter the input schema containing necessary variable(s) that will be set and passed along by the LLM interfacing with a user
+• Enter any optional input schema containing variable(s) that will be passed along by the LLM interfacing with a user

-• Enter a brief description in the property's Description field for the LLM to understand the purpose and context of each (e.g., location property might have the accompanying description for a weather update flow: The location of the weather request)
+• Enter a brief description for each property so the LLM understands the purpose and context of each (e.g., cuisine property might have the accompanying description for a weather update flow: The cuisine for the recommendation)

 • Click Save